2010 All-Ireland Senior Football Championship final: Retirement of Mícheál Ó Muircheartaigh

-Legendary commentator Mícheál Ó Muircheartaigh, who had covered Gaelic games for seven decades, announced his impending retirement on the Thursday before the 2010 All-Ireland Senior Football Championship Final, but not before performing on his final final of the All-Ireland Senior Football Championship.
+Legendary commentator Mícheál Ó Muircheartaigh, who had covered Gaelic games for seven decades, announced his impending retirement on the Thursday before the 2010 All-Ireland SFC final, but not before performing on his final final of the All-Ireland SFC.
 He appeared as a guest on both The Late Late Show (television) and Miriam Meets... (radio) ahead of the final.

 Rocky the Chicken

-Rocky the Chicken, who achieved national recognition for successfully predicting 2010 All-Ireland Championship results, opted for Cork as the winner of 2010 All-Ireland Senior Football Championship Final ahead of the event.
+Ahead of the game, Rocky the Chicken, who achieved national recognition for successfully predicting 2010 All-Ireland Championship results, opted for Cork as the winner of the 2010 All-Ireland SFC final.

 Convoy protests

 The Croke Park Streets Committee (CPSC) intended to protest what they perceived to be the Gaelic Athletic Association's ignorance of the wishes of local residents by staging a vehicular demonstration outside Croke Park on All-Ireland Final day.
 They cancelled ahead of the event however, after Cork fans objected to possible disruption, instead protesting at the stadium the day before.